rdegges/rdegges-www/articles/2020/defensive-finance-in-a-downturn.md

 First off, **work hard**.
 There's no substitute for hard work.
 If you work hard and do the best job you can, your employer will recognize that.
 In the event they do need to lay people off, you'll be at the bottom of the list.

 Next, **be essential**.
 Every company has essential people.
 Similar to working hard, being so great that you're an essential part of the business provides some level of job stability.
-If you're a core developer helping to keep the business running, for example, you're going to have far more job stability than someone working on a new, experimental project that doesn't bring in any revenue.
+If you're a core developer helping to keep the business running, for example, you're going to have far more job stability than someone working on a new, experimental project that doesn't generate revenue.

 Even if you're in a role that isn't core to the business, there are many ways to make yourself essential: show value, understand the business and how you contribute and push for positive change to help improve the bottom line when possible.